Mayon: 2013 phreatic eruption

-On May 7, at 8 a.m.
+On May 7, 2013, at 8 a.m.
 (PST), the volcano produced a surprise phreatic eruption lasting 73 seconds.
 Ash, steam and rock were produced during this eruption.
-Ash clouds reached 500 meters above the volcano's summit and drifted west southwest.
+Ash clouds reached 500 m above the volcano's summit and drifted west southwest.
 The event killed five climbers, of whom three were German, one was a Spaniard living in Germany, and one was a Filipino tour guide.
 Seven others were reported injured.
 The bodies of the hikers were soon located by the authorities.
 However, due to rugged and slippery terrain, the hikers' remains were slowly transferred from Camp 2 to Camp 1, the site of the rescue operations at the foot of the volcano.
 According to Butch Rivera of Bicol Regional Training and Teaching Hospital, the hikers died due to trauma in their bodies, and suffocation.
 Authorities were also able to rescue a Thai national who was unable to walk due to fatigue and had suffered a broken arm and burns on the neck and back.
 Despite the eruption, the Philippine Institute of Volcanology and Seismology stated that the alert level would remain at 0.
 No volcanic earthquake activity was detected in the 24 hours prior to the eruption as no indication of further intensification of volcanic activity was observed, and no evacuation was being planned.